August 16, 2024 | Net Health

 Technology for Accurate Payments

 With various metrics to track and report on, providers must lean heavily on technology to monitor outcomes, effectively report on their value, and submit accurate data for payment.
-Electronic health records are a great start for monitoring data, but further analytics will be needed to track outcomes across multidisciplinary teams and diverse populations.
+Electronic health records are a great start for monitoring data, but further analytics will be needed to track outcomes across multidisciplinary teams and diverse populations within the health care system.
+Technological advancements are essential to support the value-based payment system, ensuring that the health care system can efficiently organize care around patient needs.

 University of Utah Health developed an equation to express the elements that will need to be tracked.
 At their core, value-based payment models can be considered value equals quality plus service divided by cost.
 Providers are incentivized to add new tracking technology in a value-based payment system.